Local Development Setup

 GET | /v1/me | Yes | Current user profile |

-PUT | /v1/me/switch-organization | Yes | Switch active organization (legacy) |
+PUT | /v1/me/switch-organization | Yes | Switch active organization (API path; primary switching is domain-based) |

-GET | /v1/organizations | Yes | List organizations |
+GET | /v1/organizations | Yes | List organizations the caller is a member of |

 POST | /v1/organizations | Yes (superadmin) | Create organization |